Theldus/wsServer/README.md

     uint64_t size, int type);
 ```

-this is all you need to worry about, nothing to think about return values in socket,
+This is the only thing you need to worry about.
+You don’t have to think about return
-accepting connections, and so on.

-As a gift, each client is handled in a separate thread, so you will not have to
+values in socket, accepting connections, or anything else.
+As a bonus, each client is
+handled in a separate thread, so there is no need to worry about that either.
-worry about it.

 ### A complete example